Lesson #1 for overcoming anxiety: Anxiety is a matter of perspective. Change your perspective and you get rid of your anxiety. Easy enough, right?

 Pulling yourself out of the present when you’re stressed can be an effective strategy.
 It causes a rewiring in the brain which leads you to “see” yourself (from the past or in the future) as being more objective and less subjective.
 The result: You can orient to your stress from a more impartial, less emotional way.
 It’ll give you clarity of judgment and a change in perspective.

-2. PL Thinking: Manage anxiety by having a different perspective on thinking
+2. PL Thinking: Overcoming anxiety by having a different perspective on thinking

 A lot of who we are and what we do comes down to the attention we give our thoughts.
 William James, father of psychology, said it best when he wrote that attention “is taking possession of the mind, in clear and vivid form, of one out of what seems several simultaneously possible objects or trains of thought.”